ihor-delta/delta/APPS.md

 ## @CI.app.Freedoms
 - living in complience with the Freedoms

+## @CI.app.The Venus Project
+- default for all the representatives
+- works in background
+- - by Roxane Meadows and Jacque Fresco

 ## @CI.app.Obraz
 - tool for working with cognitive biases
 - inspired by [Obraz.io](https://obraz.io)